peace195/aspect-based-sentiment-analysis/README.md

 [SemEval-2016 Task 5: Aspect Based Sentiment Analysis](http://alt.qcri.org/semeval2016/task5/)

 I specialize in restaurants and laptops domain.
-You can see final results of contest in [1][2].
+You can see final results of these contests in [1][2].
-The purpose of this project are:
+The purposes of this project are:

 * Aspect based sentiment analysis.
 * A sample of bidirectional LSTM (tensorflow 1.2.0).